Darxo/Hardened/README.md

 - Releasing a dog within 2 seconds of killing someone no longer skips the dogs turn
 - Two entities can no longer accidentally get teleported (e.g. via Knockback) onto the same tile
 - Every accessory now plays a default sound when moved around in the inventory
-- Roads will no longer be generated directly on the map border
+- Fix Roads spawning directly on the map border
+- Fix Settlements with water access sometimes not generating a port
 - Fix Armor Damage combat logs being generated for non-visible actors
 - Change the inventory icon of the **Witchhunter's Hat** to look exactly like the sprite on the brother
 - Characters under berserker mushroom effect no longer yell when they use ranged attacks